 National Society of Black Physicists (NSBP) - This organization is devoted to the black physicist community.
 The NSBP routinely names Science Ambassadors who encourage students at all grade levels to give physics a serious look when considering a career in science.
 The organization also offers various scholarships that help to improve the number of black physicists.

 American Institute of Physics (AIP) - This is a great site which contains job information and Statistics that demonstrate the successes of those with physics degrees.
 Check out the journal information, especially Physics Today which is read by most physicists.
-The AIP also maintains the Sigma Pi Sigma web page, which is the national honor society for physics students.

 Physical Review Focus - If you are interested in the hot research topics in physics and astronomy, check out this site.
 The idea behind this page is to take articles from the journals Physical Review and Physical Review Letters (probably the most prestigious journals in which to have a publication) and present them at a level appropriate for students as well as physicists with all backgrounds.